-Pia Matthews is a senior lecturer at St Mary’s and the Director of Studies at St John’s Seminary, Wonersh, an institution affiliated to St Mary’s.
-She gained a BA/MA in Law from Cambridge University, a BTh (Theology) from St John’s Seminary and Surrey University, and an MA in Bioethics from St Mary’s.
+Pia Matthews is a senior lecturer at St Mary’s, a faculty member of the Mater Ecclesiae College, and Director of Quality Assurance and Curriculum Development at Allen Hall Seminary Chelsea.
+She has a BA/MA in Law from Cambridge University, a BTh (Theology) from St John’s Seminary Wonersh (Surrey University), and an MA in Bioethics from St Mary’s.
 Her PhD doctorate explored the notion of the person in patristic theology and philosophy, applying insights from Trinitarian theology and Christology to contemporary issues concerning the person in bioethics.

 She has also spoken at events organised by the Pontifical Council for Culture and the Pontifical Council for the Promotion of the New Evangelisation.
-She has represented the Catholic Bishops’ Conference of England and Wales at a conference organised by the Dicastery for Laity and Family Life in Rome.
-Pia is a member of CBET and InSpiRe.
+She has represented the Catholic Bishops’ Conference of England and Wales at conferences organised by the Dicastery for Laity and Family Life in Rome.
+Pia is a member of CBET and InSpiRe, and a governor of the Anscombe Bioethics Centre.

-Pia’s research interests include the vocation, contribution and spirituality of people with disabilities, particularly profound intellectual disability; vocation, spirituality and care for elderly people; spirituality and dementia; ethics in healthcare; care and spirituality for the dying and bereaved; theological and philosophical anthropology; the philosophy and theology of Gabriel Marcel, Emmanuel Levinas, and Jean Vanier; Catholic Social Teaching; faith in the public square; marriage and family life.
+Pia’s research interests include the vocation, contribution and spirituality of people with disabilities, particularly profound intellectual disability; vocation, spirituality and care for elderly people; spirituality and dementia; ethics in healthcare; care and spirituality for the dying and bereaved; theological and philosophical anthropology; Catholic Social Teaching; faith in the public square; marriage and family life.

 - Pope John Paul II and the Apparently ‘Non-acting’ Person Leominster: Gracewing, 2013